alephium/www/src/content/news/postponing-the-mainnet-launch-4fc1801ca05a/index.md

 ---
 date: 2021-09-28T12:14:10.521000Z
-description: Launching a mainnet is no small task for a small team; in addition to the many technical challenges it poses, there are …
+description: "Postponing the mainnet launch: Launching a mainnet is no small task for a small team, with many technical and non-technical challenges to address."
-spotlight: false
+seoDescription: "Alephium postponing mainnet launch - small team technical challenges.
+Mainnet launch delay and non-technical topics addressed."
 featuredImage: image_ff0fc54346.jpeg
 title: Postponing the mainnet launch
 ---